kghadtan/Amazon-Clone-Website/README.md

 ## Notes

 - No JavaScript or backend functionality included
-- Created for learning and portfolio purposes
+- Created to practice HTML and CSS

 ## License